-Pour the milk in a heavy-bottom saucepan and heat it.
-Thick base prevents the milk from getting burned.
+- Pour the milk in a heavy-bottom saucepan and heat it.
+Thick base prevents the milk from getting burnt.

 Using dry milk powder

-Cook the mixture until it reaches the desired consistency.
-In most cases it will be ready to use in a few minutes as the mixture is as concentrated as regular evaporated milk.
-If you need it to be more thick, feel free to cook it for a few more minutes with frequent stirring.
+- Cook the mixture until it reaches the desired consistency.
+In most cases, it will be ready to use in a few minutes as the mixture is as concentrated as regular evaporated milk.
+If you need it to be thicker, feel free to cook it for a few more minutes with frequent stirring.

 Connect With Us